BRIMIR project

 03

-The BRIMIR helium potential
+The Brimir helium potential

 Helium is a strategic resource.
 100% of the helium consumed in Western Europe is imported outside its borders.
 It is necessary to develop our European sovereignty and no longer be dependent on long-distance imports, which are complex, expensive, subject to geopolitical risks and have a high carbon footprint.